-On August 8, 2005, President Bush signed into law the 2005 Energy Policy Act.
 The 2005 Energy Policy Act specifically modified certain long-standing exemptions from FERC jurisdiction for municipalities under FPA Section 201(f) (such as the Authority and LIPA) by clarifying that such entities are subject to FERC's jurisdiction to enforce reliability rules (FPA § 215) and market manipulation rules (FPA § 222).
-On March 18, 2010, as revised on September 17, 2010, FERC issued civil penalty guidelines, which purport to apply to "the penalties to be imposed on all organizations for violations of the statutes, rules, regulations, restrictions, conditions, or orders overseen by [FERC]."
+On March 18, 2010, as revised on September 17, 2010, FERC issued civil penalty guidelines, which purport to apply to "the penalties to be imposed on all organizations for violations of the statutes, rules, regulations, restrictions, conditions, or orders overseen by FERC."
 FERC's use of the Penalty Guidelines is discretionary, not mandatory.
 These Penalty Guidelines have resulted in higher penalties being imposed by FERC, particularly where a violation causes a significant pecuniary gain for the violator or loss caused by the violation.
 The revised Penalty Guidelines provide substantial discretion to consider mitigating factors such as the measures taken by the violator to put measures in place to comply with all requirements.

 While municipalities are now subject to compliance obligations and potential FERC enforcement actions, including sanctions for violations of reliability standards, there remains an unresolved legal question on whether FERC has sufficient statutory authority under those sections of the FPA to impose monetary civil penalties on municipalities for such violations.
 Sections 316 and 316A of the FPA limit the Commission's authority to apply civil penalties for statutory and rules violations only to "persons," which is a term defined under the FPA to exclude municipalities.
-The specific application of monetary civil penalties to municipalities has not yet been the subject of a challenge.
-However, courts have considered and upheld the imposition of monetary civil penalties upon the U.S. Army Corps of Engineers.
-Further, FERC reached an enforcement settlement with a California irrigation district (which was established under State law) in which civil penalties were assessed.
-LIPA expects that in future cases before FERC the statutory limits of FERC's authority to impose monetary civil penalties on municipalities may be further challenged and the extent of FERC's authority to impose monetary penalties on municipalities may be clarified by courts of appeal.
+The specific application of monetary civil penalties to municipalities has not yet been the subject of a challenge, but FERC has reached enforcement settlements, in which civil penalties were assessed, with a California irrigation district (which was established under California state law) and an Oklahoma power authority.
+However, in August 2014, the DC Circuit Court of Appeals reversed a FERC penalty imposed on a federal government power marketing agency, and held that FPA sections 316 and 316A did not effect unequivocal waiver of the federal government's sovereign immunity from monetary penalties.
+Future cases before FERC may challenge the statutory limits of FERC's authority, if any, to impose monetary civil penalties on municipalities and courts of appeal may clarify the extent of FERC's authority to do so.